Cryptocarya putida: Description

 Cryptocarya pleurosperma is a tree that typically grows to a height of up to 30 m, its stems usually buttressed.
 Its leaves are oblong to elliptic, to narrowly egg-shaped with the narrower end towards the base, 60–210 mm long and 20–80 mm wide, on a petiole 7–14 mm long.
 The flowers are brownish, creamy green and unpleasantly perfumed, arranged in panicles about the same length as the leaves.
 The perianth tube is 1.1–1.6 mm long and 1.4–1.8 mm wide, the tepals 1.6–2.1 mm long and 1.3–1.6 mm wide.
 The outer anthers are 0.7–1.0 mm long and 0.7–0.8 mm wide, the inner anthers 0.8–1.2 mm long and 0.5–0.7 mm wide.
 Flowering occurs in November and December, and the fruit is an oval, black to purplish drupe, 14–20 mm long and 12–15 mm wide with yellowish cotyledons.

 Taxonomy

 Cryptocarya putida was first formally described in 1989 by Bernard Hyland in Australian Systematic Botany from specimens collected in 1978.

 Distribution and habitat

-This species of Cryptocarya grows as an understorey tree in rainforest, at altitudes between 600 and 1100 m in rainforest, from the Clohesy River to near Townsville in north-east and central-eastern Queensland.
+This species of Cryptocarya grows as an understorey tree in rainforest from 600 to 1100 m elevation, from the Clohesy River to near Townsville in north-east and central-eastern Queensland.